 To perform research.
 Forrester often receives briefings or information from third parties willing to participate in its research.
 We use any contact information provided in such instances to schedule interviews or conduct surveys.

 To improve research, the Site and measure effectiveness.
-Forrester regularly analyzes data pertaining to visitor trends, research consumption, and research grading to improve our research, plan site enhancements, and measure overall site effectiveness.
+Forrester regularly analyzes data pertaining to visitor trends, research consumption, and research grading to improve our research, plan site enhancements, measure overall site effectiveness and the effectiveness of e-mail campaigns.

 To answer job search inquiries.
 We use your submitted information to respond to inquiries you make regarding job postings.